Documenting COVID-19 at LSU

 - the impact of closing residence halls and other campus services,

-- the ways you and your friends and family are staying in touch during this period of social distancing and self-quarantine.
+- the ways you and your friends and family are staying in touch during periods of social distancing and self-quarantine.

 Include only what you feel comfortable sharing, and practice distancing recommendations set by the CDC.